Gum Graft Cost

 Amount of gum recession

 Some gum recession cases are more extreme than others.
 If the gum recession is severe and affects a significant number of teeth, the gum graft procedure will be more involved and cost more than the average.
+That being said, severe cases of gum recession require more immediate attention.
+The likelihood of permanent damage increases substantially when a gum recession problem is left untreated.

 Number of teeth

 The previously mentioned prices are per tooth.
 As a result, The total cost will increase if more than one tooth requires treatment.
 While tooth recession on one tooth is fairly common, most cases of gum recession involve more than one tooth.
+We also recommend treating your gum recession with as few surgeries as possible to limit the recovery time.

 Experience of the periodontist